Woutitit/woutitit.github.io/index.md

 7. [Analysis](#analysis)

 ## How to use this site
-As a producer, whilst creating a song, you'll mainly be looking towards the commonities article, the analysis documents, the dictionary article and the checklist articles for quick reference.
-All the other articles are pretty much if you don't understand a concept anymore or forgot a name or stuff like that.
+When song making the main reference articles you'll be looking for are **the checklists**, the **commonities** article and the **analysis documents**.
+All the other articles are pretty much if you don't understand a concept anymore, want to learn, or forgot a name or stuff like that.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)